lwa19/Paper_ReScience2020/response.md

 + Since the MCMC step takes a some time to run, it would be helpful to give a warning, and some sense of how long it should take to run.

-+ There is some bookkeeping at the beginning---moving and renaming files---and perhaps it would have been better to commit these changes..
++ There is some bookkeeping at the beginning---moving and renaming files---and perhaps it would have been better to commit these changes to the git repository, and not include them in the script.

 + All the code and results are saved to a single folder, `Paper_ReScience2020/reproduction/R`.
 This is what we see: